ausdigital/ausdigital.github.io/README.md

 ## Compliance statement for technical specifications

 As a software application vendor seeking compliance with the framework you;
-* MUST support the AP specification, and
+* MUST support the TAP specification, and
 * MUST support the client role in the DCL specification, and
 * MUST support the client role in the SMP specification, and
-* SHOULD support the RP (Relying Party) role in the IDP specification, and
+* MUST support the RP (Relying Party) role in the IDP specification, and
 * MAY support the client role in the NRY specification, and
-* MAY choose to outsource these specification compliance requirements to a compliant third party
+* MAY choose to outsource these specification compliance requirements to a compliant third party services provider.

 ## Compliance statement for semantic specifications